anxety-solo/sd-civitai-extension/README.md

+# Fork:

+This fork has been rewritten with a restructured codebase and adds support for image encryption in Kaggle environments.

+## Dependencies

+This fork requires the [Encrypt-image](https://github.com/anxety-solo/sd-encrypt-image) extension for image encryption functionality.

+---

+# Original README:

 # Civitai Extension for Automatic 1111 Stable Diffusion Web UI

 Stripped down version of [Civitai Extension for Automatic 1111 Stable Diffusion Web UI](https://github.com/civitai/sd_civitai_extension) remove most things that I don't want.